null-machine/limbus-company-roll-analyzer/index.md

 BL Yi Sang is an exaggeration of BL Sinclair, with the lowest variance in the game and no aggregate to make use of it.
 His S2 and S3 can be expected to perform the same regardless of sanity.
 Having poise count on both his S2 and passive makes him relatively okay at stacking it as well, giving him a decent amount of power from kit effects.
 Flank Thrust has remarkably high raw damage, which can be attributed to being a multicoin with high offense level.

 However, his horrendous lack of high rolls will make his clashes either extremely safe or reliant on the enemy to flip tails (most often the latter).
+Analysis that applies to BL Sinclair can generally apply to BL Yi Sang, and vice versa.

 ---